 What can I do with leftover squash?

 If you have leftover squash—or simply want to try something different—just wash wash your squash and cut it in half from top to bottom.
 Then scoop out the seeds from each half with a spoon and slice the squash into half-inch pieces.
 Steam the pieces in a little water and voila!

 - 1 large delicata squash sliced about ½-inch thick

 - 2 tbsp brown rice syrup or maple syrup

 - 1 tbsp olive oil

 - ¼ cup walnuts or pecans

-Spread the thinly sliced squash on a parchment-lined or lightly greased baking sheet (I use olive oil), and drizzle a couple of tablespoons of brown rice syrup over the pieces.
+- Spread the thinly sliced squash on a parchment-lined or lightly greased baking sheet (I use olive oil).

 *This post contains affiliate links.
 If the product is purchased by linking through this review, VegKitchen receives a modest commission, which helps maintain our site and helps it to continue growing!